3 Must-Watch Stocks for the 5G Boom

 If that’s the case, you might want to start thinking bigger than a 10,000% gain.

 Keep in mind: the rollout of 5G is happening globally, right now.

 In the US, 5G is rolling out in a major way in 2020.
 By 2023, 32% of all mobile connections will likely be a 5G network.
 Verizon, C Spire and AT&T are all investing in the technology.

-In Canada, Rogers Communication is investing $4.7 billion in 5G this year.
-Expect wider rollout to kick off in 2020.
+In Canada, Rogers Communication invested $4.7 billion in 5G last year.
+Wider rollout has already started to kick off in 2020.
 Mexico could get 5G this year.
-And so could Puerto Rico.
+And Puerto Rico already have it.

 China and Japan are pushing on too.
-Last year a Mitsubishi-led trial tested a version of 5G designed to work in vehicles.
+In 2018 a Mitsubishi-led trial tested a version of 5G designed to work in vehicles.
 And China’s director of Ministry of Industry and Information Technology has said that “The goal is to launch pre-commercial 5G products as soon as the first version of standards comes out…”

 In other words, we stand on the cusp of a technology event that will change the world.